-To be considered an enrolled Thomas Edison State College student, an individual must demonstrate academic activity by attempting a minimum of three (3) semester hour credits over the course of the 12 month period whose anniversary is the date on which his or her first Thomas Edison State College course began.
+Students enrolled in Thomas Edison State College through contractual and military agreements [i.e., Corporate Choice, eArmyU, Military Degree Completion Program (MDCP), Navy College Program, and the University of Medicine and Dentistry of New Jersey (UMDNJ) joint degree program], must demonstrate academic activity by attempting a minimum of three (3) semester hour credits over the course of the 12-month period for which they are enrolled.
 For example, a student whose course or other credit earning option began on Sept.
-1, 2006, must register for another 3-credit course before Sept.
-1, 2007, to be considered an enrolled Thomas Edison State College student for the following year (i.e., until Sept.
-1, 2008).
+1, 2008, must register for another 3-credit course before Sept.
+1, 2009, to be considered an enrolled Thomas Edison State College student for the following year.
 Students who do not attempt 3 credits in an academic year will be deemed "Inactive."

-"Inactive" students (those who were previously enrolled in the College but who have not demonstrated academic progress as defined in item 2, above) can reactivate their enrollment in one of two ways:
+"Inactive" students (those who were previously enrolled in the College but who have not demonstrated academic progress as described above) can reactivate their enrollment in one of two ways:

-a.
-Pay a \$75 reactivation fee and enroll in a course or other credit earning option.
-Students who choose this route will be governed by the academic policies in place at the time of their reactivated enrollment.

-b.
-Pay the \$75 reactivation fee and provide transcripts demonstrating academic progress (i.e., that they have attempted at least 3 credits) for each 12 month period whose anniversary is the date on which their most recently attempted Thomas Edison State College course or other credit earning option began.
+- a.
+Pay a \$75 reactivation fee and enroll in a course or other credit-earning option.
+Students who choose this route will be governed by the academic policies in place at the time of their reactivated enrollment. - b.
+Pay the \$75 reactivation fee and provide transcripts demonstrating academic progress (i.e., that they have attempted at least 3 credits) for each 12-month period whose anniversary is the date on which their most recently attempted Thomas Edison State College course or other credit-earning option began.
 Students who choose this route will be governed by the academic policies in place at the time of their original enrollment with the College.

-POLICY ON STUDENTS WITH DISABILITIES
+STUDENTS WITH DISABILITIES

-Thomas Edison State College is aware of the mandates of Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA).
+Thomas Edison State College adheres to the mandates of Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA).
 Therefore, the College provides reasonable accommodations for otherwise qualified students who disclose and verify disability to the College.
 Students who wish to discuss reasonable accommodations for verifiable disabilities are responsible for identifying themselves to the ADA coordinator at (609) 984-1141, ext.
 3415.
 The TTY number for hearing impaired students is (609) 341-3109.

-POLICY ON GRADUATION
+GRADUATION

 In order to apply for graduation, students must be within their enrollment year.
 When all degree requirements have been satisfied, students are required to apply for graduation by submitting the Request for Graduation form included in the Program Planning Handbook, along with the graduation fee.
-The form may also be found at www.tesc.edu/students/support/pdf/gradapp.pdf.
+The form may also be found on the College Web site at www.tesc.edu/4784.php.
 A student does not automatically become a candidate for a degree.

-To be considered for graduation, all academic and financial requirements must have been met by the first day of the month two months prior to the graduation date.
+To be considered for graduation, all academic requirements and financial obligations must have been met by the first day of the month two months prior to the graduation date.
 The official graduation months are March, June, September and December.
-Once the form and fee have been received and the Office of the Registrar has certified that all degree requirements and financial obligations have been met, the Office of the Registrar sends two official letters of degree certification to each graduate and student names are presented to the Thomas Edison State College Board of Trustees for formal approval.
+Once the form and fee have been received and the Office of the Registrar has certified that all degree requirements and financial obligations have been met, the Office of the Registrar sends two official letters of degree certification to each graduate and degree seeking candidates' names are presented to the Thomas Edison State College Board of Trustees for formal approval.